BSc Medical Microbiology: Career Path

 Eligibility

-The eligibility requirements for a BSc Medical Microbiology program will vary depending on the institution offering the program.
-However, some common requirements may include:
+The eligibility requirements for a BSc Medical Microbiology program will vary depending on the institution.
+However, some standard requirements may include:

 • A high school diploma or equivalent